Delving into Sequential Patches for Deepfake Detection: Approach

 \textbf{Cross-Patch Aggregation}.
 For the final classification, we want to determine the final prediction based on the overall consistency.
-We first insert a final class token $\bm{\mathrm{x}}_{class}\in \mathbb{R}^{D}$ in to earlier LST output temporal tokens as $[\bm{\mathrm{x}}_{class}; \bm{\mathrm{z}}_{temp}^1; \bm{\mathrm{z}}_{temp}^2;..., \bm{\mathrm{z}}_{temp}^N]$.
+We first insert a class token $\bm{\mathrm{x}}_{class}\in \mathbb{R}^{D}$ in to temporal tokens of LST output as $[\bm{\mathrm{x}}_{class}; \bm{\mathrm{z}}_{temp}^1; \bm{\mathrm{z}}_{temp}^2;..., \bm{\mathrm{z}}_{temp}^N]$.
 Based on those location-specific temporal tokens, we then adopt additional three Transformer blocks (similar to Eq.~\eqref{eq:6}) to achieve cross-patch temporal information aggregation.
 Then the final prediction is given by a fully connection layer taking the $[\text{class}]$ embedding as input.
 With such practice, our model is empowered to identify the different correlations between real and fake sequences.
 For the classification loss, we simply use the binary cross-entropy loss denoted as $\mathcal{L}_{BCE}$.

-And finally, we can train our LTTD in an end-to-end manner with the weighted sum of the two losses as:
+And finally, we can train our LTTD in an end-to-end manner with the two losses as:

-where the parameter $\lambda$ is used to balance the two parts and emperically set to $10^{-3}$.
+where the parameter $\lambda$ is used to balance the two parts and empirically set to $10^{-3}$.